tonnykib/localGPT/README.md

 4. Navigate to the `/LOCALGPT` directory.

-5. Run the following command `python run_localGPT_API.py`.
+5. Run the following command `python3 run_localGPT_API.py`.
 The API should being to run.

 6. Wait until everything has loaded in.
 You should see something like `INFO:werkzeug:Press CTRL+C to quit`.